MTACS/alpine/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Alpine Feature Request
-about: Suggest an idea for this project
+about: Suggest a reasonable feature to be added to Alpine
 title: ''
-labels: ''
+labels: Enhancement
-assignees: ''
+assignees: MTACS

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Feature Request**

+Please make sure the request is possible and related to the existing theme of features.
+In addition, please check the current list of requested features to make sure there are no duplicates